cncf/clowarden/README.md

 Our goal in this example will be to create a new team (named *team1*) with one maintainer and one member, as well as a new repository (named *repo1*).
 We want to give *team1* write permissions on *repo1*, and we'd also like to add a external collaborator, named *collaborator1*, with read permissions.

-The first step will be to create a pull request to add the following to the configuration files (*please note that we are intentionally introducing a couple of errors in this code snippet*):
+The first step will be to create a pull request to add the following to the configuration files (*please note that we are intentionally introducing an error in this code snippet*):

 ```yaml
 teams: